 A truly wondrous and spectacular kingdom, Thailand features spectacular islands, exotic wildlife, and Buddhist temples.
 With a unique culture that patronizes delectable and traditional Thai massage and food, and a fascinating history to boast, the country is home to one of the most modern capital cities in Bangkok while its friendly people epitomize Thailand’s reputation as the “Land of Smiles.”

-When it comes to stuff of castaway fantasies, nothing beats the charm and elegance of the islands in and around Thailand.
-A turquoise sea lapping at the shores, a hammock swaying gently between two trees in the breeze, rustic-chic shacks on the beach and white sand under your feet, you just cannot get enough!
-Each of these beaches and islands have their unique identity and characteristics and with so many possible options to choose from, it often becomes difficult to determine which one suits you the best.
+When it comes to the stuff of castaway fantasies, nothing beats the charm and elegance of the islands in and around Thailand.
+A turquoise sea lapping at the shores, a hammock swaying gently between two trees in the breeze, rustic-chic shacks on the beach, and white sand under your feet, you just cannot get enough!
+Each of these beaches and islands has its unique identity and characteristics and with so many possible options to choose from, it often becomes difficult to determine which one suits you the best.

 Best beaches in Thailand

 A veritable paradise of dramatic, breathtaking islands, sugary white sand, and warm aquamarine water, the tropical beaches in Thailand are world-renowned for their splendor and beauty.
 Here we take a look at some of the best beaches on offer from Thailand.

 If you are looking for a place with an abundance of opportunities for you to kick back and relax, then Phulay Bay is just the place.
 Located along the bay on the Andaman Sea and set in the midst of dramatic limestone karsts and lush jungles, time on this island is best spent if you can stay at the Ritz-Carlton resort that holds a prime location on the water.
 And when relaxing makes you feel tired, head over to the nearby elephant reserve and enjoy some exotic thrills.